kfkchau/Project-Olive-Polis/IM2025 Submission/solving-engine.md

 ### 7. 🔗 Integration Points

-- **Government Context** – Lifecycle tags shape how problems are framed
+- **Government Context** – Governance Lifecycle tags shape how problems are framed
 - **Disciplinary Input** – Disciplines influence how requirements are defined
 - **Deliverable Display** – Solutions are linked to structured outputs
 - **Interaction** – Clarifying questions are triggered when logic is missing or unclear